loicmarie/playground-8maVaWFU/markdowns/single_cell_operations.md

 # Swapping values

+In the previous chapter, we made our hero move because we had a one-hot vector handling his position.
+What if **there is `H` heros on the board** ?
+Either you will have to **get `H` one-hot vectors**, or you will keep only **one with all the positions**.

+In the second case, you will need to update the hero coordinates without changing the others.
+The previously seen method is not available anymore.

-We want to **swap** values between (x1,y1) and (x2,y2) coordinates.
+So, we want to **swap** values between (x1,y1) and (x2,y2) coordinates.
 In other words: we want to **exchange the value of bit n° bitpos1 with the value of bit n° bitpos2**.
 We can easily do this with by using our function "switch".
 It gives:

 ```math
 bitboard = bitboard \oplus 1H(bitpos1) \oplus 1H(bitpos2)